patthoege/pawsome-care/README.md

 ### New User Goals
 1. Easily navigate the site and clearly understand the information provided.
-2. Find relevant and up-to-date information.
-3. Be captivated by a visually striking design that captures their immediate interest and keeps them engaged on the site.
+2. Be captivated by a visually striking design that captures their immediate interest and keeps them engaged on the site.

 ## Design